Léon Boëllmann: Life

 Boëllmann was born in Ensisheim, Haut-Rhin, Alsace, the son of a pharmacist.
 In 1871, at the age of nine, he entered the École de Musique Classique et Religieuse (L'École Niedermeyer) in Paris, where he studied with its director, Gustave Lefèvre, and with Eugène Gigout.
 There, Boëllmann won first prizes in piano, organ, counterpoint, fugue, plainsong, and composition.
-After his graduation in 1881, Boëllmann was hired as "organiste de choeur" at the Church of St. Vincent de Paul in the 10th arrondissement of Paris, and six years later he became cantor and organiste titulaire, a position he held until his early death, probably from tuberculosis.
+After his graduation in 1881, Boëllmann was appointed "organiste de choeur" at the Church of St. Vincent de Paul in the 10th arrondissement of Paris, and six years later he became cantor and organiste titulaire, a position he held until his early death, from tuberculosis.

 In 1885, Boëllmann married Louise, the daughter of Gustave Lefèvre and the niece of Eugène Gigout, into whose house the couple moved (having no children of his own, Gigout adopted Boëllmann).
 Boëllmann then taught in Gigout's school of organ playing and improvisation.

-As a favoured student of Gigout, Boëllmann moved in the best circles of the French musical world, and as a pleasing personality, he made friends of many artists and was able to give concerts both in Paris and the provinces.
+As a student of Gigout, Boëllmann moved in the circles of the French musical world.
+He made friends of many artists and was able to give concerts both in Paris and the provinces.
 Boëllmann became known as "a dedicated teacher, trenchant critic, gifted composer and successful performer ... who coaxed pleasing sounds out of recalcitrant instruments".
 Boëllmann also wrote musical criticism for L'Art musical under the pseudonym "le Révérend Père Léon" and "un Garçon of the Salle Pleyel".

 Boëllmann died in 1897, aged 35.
 After the death of his wife the following year, Gigout reared their three orphans, one of whom, Marie-Louise Boëllmann-Gigout (1891–1977), became a distinguished organ teacher in her own right.